sneha-balamurali/fpga/projects/pulse_counter.md

 ![create_port](/images/photon_counter/create_port.png)

-16. Do as below.
+16. Do as below.(*Note: The DAC control signals dac_rst and dac_sel are incorrectly shown in this specific diagram.
+The correct connections are used in all other diagrams where this note does not appear.*)
 ![e1_pin](/images/photon_counter/e1_pin.png)

-17. Insert a slice and configure as shown.
+17. Insert a slice and configure as shown. (*Note: The DAC control signals dac_rst and dac_sel are incorrectly shown in this specific diagram.
+The correct connections are used in all other diagrams where this note does not appear.*)

 |Field|Meaning|What to enter for our case|
 |---|---|---|